-With a wide choice of electives, the microbiology curriculum allows you the flexibility to take courses for a minor in a different discipline, which will help you prepare for a career in your specific interest area.
-Just as important, your course load allows ample time for you to conduct research and pursue internship opportunities.
-You can choose to pursue a general microbiology degree or you can
+Bachelor of Science in Microbiology: With a wide choice of electives, the microbiology curriculum allows you the flexibility to take courses for a minor in a different discipline, which will help you prepare for a career in your specific interest area.
+The general microbiology degree requires a course from a select list in each of the following areas: biomedicine, environmental, and food safety, industrial and technology microbiology.

-Suited for students planning postgraduate studies in medicine, this concentration requires courses in genetics, cell biology, immunology, virology, and carcinogenesis and aging.
-In addition, you’ll be required to take additional biomedical courses that you’ll choose from a predetermined list.
+Bachelor of Science in Microbiology-Biomedicine Concentration: Suited for students planning postgraduate studies, especially in infectious disease.
+This concentration allows students to take more courses related to human health and disease.
+In addition, you'll be required to take additional biomedical courses that you'll choose from a predetermined list.

 Your college decision isn't really about the next four years.
 We get it.
 It's about what doors are opened by your degree and whether those opportunities are what you had envisioned for yourself.
 Here's a snapshot of what life after graduation looks like for some of our most recent students.

 S.C.
 Department of Health and Environmental Control

 Bausch & Lomb